rbarbazz/darkly/02_XSS/Ressources/explanation.md

 You can test by removing the maxlength attribute and submitting: <h1 style="color: red;">Hello</h1>

 You then get the flag by writting "script" (or only the first letters) in Name or Message

+Can be used to store javascript later executed by users displaying the comments